Dependency visualiser for composer based projects

 The package currently reads each composer file.
 It will adhere to the vendor-dir parameter of the composer file.

 A basic storage engine for Neo4j exists on composer (rockprofile/dependency-visualiser-neo4j).
-As long as StorageInterface is implemented you can use any storage.
+As long as StorageInterface is implemented you can use any storage mechanism.

 The biggest current limitation is that the script does not identify if there are conflicting required package versions.
 Although composer should complain if this does occur it would be handy for the script to identify this also.